EllenB/better-geo-python/chapters/01_installation_windows.md

 ![Alt text](../images/git_image_46.png)

 Before committing/pushing the code, you need to write a message which you have to do in the upper left where you see "commit".
-As an example, I put "first commit".
+As an example, "updated readme file" is written.
 After this you can click on "Commit" or use the shortcut key Ctrl + Enter.
 The first time, you do that some messages may be asked.

 ![Alt text](../images/git_image_47.png)

-Next, this will ask to "Sync the changes":
+Next, you need to click on "Sync the changes":

 ![Alt text](../images/git_image_48.PNG)